tmpurcell/CS361/README.md

-I am using this readme file to complete a test commit to my git repository.
-I will udpate this readme throughout the course to reflect what has changed in my repository!
+Welcome to my CS361 Project!
+I will continue to update this repository as I work my way through the course!
+Please Enjoy!